-Standard CONSORT item: registration number and name of trial registry

-Extension for pilot trials: registration number for pilot trial and name of trial registry

-"Trial registration number: Clinical Trials, protocol registration system: NCT01695070."[85]
+- Item 23 - Standard CONSORT item: registration number and name of trial registry - Extension for pilot trials: registration number for pilot trial and name of trial registry - Example - "Trial registration number: Clinical Trials, protocol registration system: NCT01695070."86 - Explanation

 It is just as important for a pilot trial to be registered with a unique identifier as it is for a definitive trial.
-Registration ensures transparency and accountability and in the UK is now a requirement for all clinical trials prior to approval from UK Ethics committees.[86, 87] It ensures all ongoing work is in the public domain, and subsequent publication (and therefore access to findings for the greater good) confirmed.
-The World Health Organisation states that "the registration of all interventional trials is a scientific, ethical and moral responsibility".[88]
-The ICMJE requires all trials to be registered as a criterion for publication and lists suggested registries.[89]
+Registration ensures transparency and accountability and in the United Kingdom is now a requirement for all clinical trials before approval from UK ethics committees.
+It ensures all ongoing work is in the public domain, and subsequent publication (and therefore access to findings for the greater good) confirmed.
+The World Health Organization states that "the registration of all interventional trials is a scientific, ethical and moral responsibility."
+The International Committee of Medical Journal Editors requires all trials to be registered as a criterion for publication and lists suggested registries.

-Standard CONSORT item: where the full trial protocol can be accessed, if available

-Extension for pilot trials: where the pilot trial protocol can be accessed, if available

-Example 1 (reference to published protocol)
+- Item 24 - Standard CONSORT item: where the full trial protocol can be accessed, if available - Extension for pilot trials: where the pilot trial protocol can be accessed, if available - Example 1 (reference to published protocol)

 "The Healthy Hospital Trial is a single-center, randomized controlled, 2-arm, parallel-group, unblinded feasibility trial that was conducted on 2 cardiology wards at the Leeds Teaching Hospitals Trust.
-Its primary aim was to explore the feasibility of individualized lifestyle referral assessment, estimate the rate of recruitment, and explore the feasibility of collecting the data and follow-up of participants to inform the sample size of a definitive trial.
-A secondary aim was to test the concept that an individually tailored assessment improves uptake of life-style change compared with usual assessment.
-The trial protocol has been published elsewhere."[39]
+Its primary aim was to explore the feasibility of individualized lifestyle referral assessment, estimate the rate of recruitment, and explore the feasibility of collecting the data and follow-up of participants to inform the sample size of a definitive trial. . . .
+The trial protocol has been published elsewhere." $^{40}$

-Example 2 (protocol as supporting information)
+- Example 2 (protocol as supporting information)

-"The protocol for this trial and supporting TREND checklist are available as supporting information; see Checklist S1 and Protocol S1."[90]
+"The protocol for this trial and supporting TREND checklist are available as supporting information; see Checklist S1 and Protocol S1."
+91

-Example 3 (protocol available from authors on request)
+- Example 3 (protocol available from authors on request)

-"Participants in the control arm (but not the other two arms) received a 16-page informational booklet relevant to education, medical care, housing, employment, and community resources (protocol available from authors upon request)."[91]
+"Participants in the control arm (but not the other two arms) received a 16-page informational booklet relevant to education, medical care, housing, employment, and community resources (protocol available from authors upon request)."92

-Access to the full protocol for the pilot trial is important as it will pre-specify all the main components of the trial.
-The SPIRIT statement defines an evidence-based set of items which would be included.[92]
-Accessibility of the protocol will allow subsequent output to be checked for completeness, and reduce the chance of selective reporting to suggest "better" results.
-The above examples illustrate the different ways in which protocols may be made available, such as prior publication as in Example 1, as an addendum to the report of the pilot trial as in Example 2, or on request from the authors, as in Example 3.
-Options where the protocol is already in the public domain, such as prior publication are to be preferred.
+Access to the full protocol for the pilot trial is important as it will prespecify all the main components of the trial.
+The SPIRIT (standard protocol items: recommendations for interventional trials) statement defines an evidence based set of items that would be included.93 Accessibility of the protocol allows subsequent output to be checked for completeness, and reduces the chance of selective reporting to suggest "better" results.
+The examples illustrate the different ways in which protocols may be made available, such as prior publication (example 1), as an addendum to the report of the pilot trial (example 2), or on request from the authors (example 3).
+Options where the protocol is already in the public domain, such as prior publication, are to be preferred.
 Other methods that could be used to achieve this would include publication on a study website.
 Trial registries (see item 23) also include some core protocol items.

+- Item 25

-Standard CONSORT item: sources of funding and other support (such as supply of drugs), role of funders
+- Standard CONSORT item: sources of funding and other support (such as supply of drugs), role of funders

+- Example

 Funding: "This trial was funded through grants from Academic Health Science Centres Alternative Funding Plan Innovation Fund of Ontario and Octapharma Canada.
-The trial funders had no role in the design of the study, the collection, analysis or interpretation of data, the writing of the report, or the decision to submit the article for publication,"[93]
+The trial funders had no role in the design of the study, the collection, analysis or interpretation of data, the writing of the report, or the decision to submit the article for publication."